kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0404 Petition and rulemaking procedures.md

 ### §404.9   Filing a petition for rulemaking.

-A petition for rulemaking filed under this part must be made in accordance with [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md#§11.71   What information must I include in my petition for rulemaking?|14 CFR 11.71]].
+A petition for rulemaking filed under this part must be made in accordance with 14 CFR 11.71.

 \[Doc.
 No. FAA-2016-6761, Amdt.
 No. 404-6, 83 FR 28534, June 20, 2018\]

 ### §404.11   Action on a petition for rulemaking.

-The FAA will process petitions for rulemaking under this part in accordance with [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md#§11.73   How does FAA process petitions for rulemaking?|14 CFR 11.73]].
+The FAA will process petitions for rulemaking under this part in accordance with 14 CFR 11.73.

 \[Doc.
 No. FAA-2016-6761, Amdt.
 No. 404-6, 83 FR 28534, June 20, 2018\]